YottaDB/YDBDoc/AdminOpsGuide/ipcresource.rst

 Now execute the command:

 .. parsed-literal::
-   $ydb_dist/ftok mumps.dat multisite1.repl
+   $ydb_dist/ftok yottadb.dat multisite1.repl

-This command produces the "public" (system generated) IPC Key of mumps.dat and its replication instance multisite1.repl.
+This command produces the "public" (system generated) IPC Key of yottadb.dat and its replication instance multisite1.repl.
 It produces a sample output like the following:

 .. parsed-literal::
-     mumps.dat :: 722134735 [ 0x2b0ae6cf ]
+     yottadb.dat :: 722134735 [ 0x2b0ae6cf ]
      multisite1.repl :: 722134737 [ 0x2b0ae6d1 ]

 Note that keys starting with 0x2b in the output of the ipcs -a command are the public IPC keys for the semaphores of the database file on the replication instance Brazil.